hersa37/USD-Undergrad-Thesis-in-LaTeX/README.md

 To run it, open [test.tex](test.tex) use TeXStudio and set the build to use LuaLatex.

 ## TODO
 As of now, TODO is integrated into the TeX file.
-Will add it separately to this readme once I have more time to do so
+Will add it separately to this readme once I have more time to do so.

+Also need to clean up the main directory.
+Need a way for the buildfiles to be hidden or removed once build is done.